Zephyr, CPBT, RCST , PE

 This workshop is experiential and easily accessible to laypersons with no knowledge of the PPN field.
 Every person has implicit somatic memory of their own birth, which inherently serves as a personal reference and guide.

 This workshop is not constellation work.
 Although participants may inhabit the energetics of family members of the turn person, when this happens, it happens organically and is not directed by the facilitator.
 Participants are never acting a role.
-All interactions are authentic expressions of each participant’s present experience.
+Interactions are authentic expressions of each participant’s present experience.

 This workshop is not regressive.
 There is no attempt to place the turn person into a prenatal or infantile state to re-experience their past.
 Such an approach has been shown to put the individual at risk of being re-traumatized.

+Kilometer Thirteen strives to see each person as they are.
 Persons who find their experience to be outside of categories, persons of duality or multiplicity - concurrent and nonconcurrent, as well as persons of all genders, expressions of gender, sexual orientations, races, ethnicities, ages, abilities, and spiritual perspectives are welcome.
-Drugs create energetic patterns that distort the authentic self, and, accordingly, have no place within the context of the workshop.
+The workshop is a sober event.
 Post-workshop integration is a key element in sustaining the deep transformation that occurs during the workshop.
-Applicants must identify the resources that will support their post-workshop integration.
+Applicants are encouraged to access resources that will support their post-workshop integration.

 If you have questions or would like to apply to participate in a workshop, please contact Kilometer Thirteen via email at firstname.lastname@example.org.